preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Central Text Styles
 *****************************************

 Text styles that are used in text blocks can now be configured in Omnia Admin.
-It is also possible to add additional styles that can be used in the solution.
+It is possible to add custom styles that can be used in the solution.
 If the styles are set to Inherit, it will use default system styles.

 .. image:: rtf-text-styles.png